Nomad-Media/samples-js/live-channel/Readme.md

 > 📘 Note
 >
-> For more information about the API call used go to [Gets the next event.](ref:nextevent)
+> For more information about the API call used go to [Next Event](https://developer.nomad-cms.com/docs/next-event)

 ## Start Output Tracking